CxRes/events-query-test/sections/data-model.md

 # Subscription Data Model {#data-model}

 {: #data-model-description}
-The abstract data model specifies the semantics of the query that allows a client to negotiate the form of notifications and representation when subscribing for event-notifications.
+The abstract data model specifies the semantics of an {{&protocol}}.
+Specifically, it allows a client to express an interest in receiving representation and event-notifications in an appropriate form.

-{: #data-model-properties}
+{: #data-model-requirements}
-The data model has the following OPTIONAL properties:
+A realization of the data model MUST allow a client to specify in a subscription request:

-+ {: #data-model-property-events}
++ {: #data-model-requirement-representation-header}
-`events` to specify header fields needed to content negotiate notifications, and
+header fields for requesting a representation, and

-+ {: #data-model-property-state}
++ {: #data-model-requirement-notification-header}
-`state` to specify header fields needed to content negotiate a representation.
+header fields for requesting event-notifications.

-{: #data-model-extensions}
+{: #data-model-realization}
-Implementations are free to extend the data model with additional properties.
 Implementations can choose an appropriate media-type to realize the subscription data model.
+Implementations are free to extend the data model to include additional data.
+A specific realization of the data model is outside the scope of this specification.

+{: #data-model-example}
+The following example shows the body of a subscription requesting representation and event-notifications using the `state` and `events` properties respectively in a YAML like syntax.

 ~~~ yaml
 state: